Kansas City Chiefs vs. Los Angeles Chargers NFL Week 15 Odds, Plays and Insights for December 16, 2021

 - This year, the Chargers have two ATS wins in three games as an underdog of 3 points or more.

-- Los Angeles' games this year have eclipsed the over/under in 46.2% of its opportunities (six times in 13 games with a set point total).
+- Los Angeles' games this season have gone over the total in six out of 13 opportunities (46.2%).

-- Los Angeles is 6-2 against the spread and 7-1 overall when the team records more than 20.6 points.
+- Los Angeles is 6-2 against the spread and 7-1 overall in games when it records more than 20.6 points.

-- When Los Angeles totals more than 361.7 yards, the team is 6-3 against the spread and 7-2 overall.
+- When Los Angeles totals over 361.7 yards, the team is 6-3 against the spread and 7-2 overall.

 - This year the Chargers have 15 turnovers, eight fewer than the Chiefs have takeaways (23).